 This will let you search by:

 Editing Your Environments

 To edit individual environments, click the overflow menu for that environment.
 From here, it is possible to edit the environment, description, select guided failure mode, or delete the environment.

-To enable guided failure mode by default for individual environments, click the overflow menu for the environment, select Default Guided Failure Mode and click the checkbox.
 Note, you can still override this setting for individual deployments.
 For more information, see the section on Guided Failures.

 You can control who has access to view, edit, and deploy to environments by assigning users to Teams and assigning roles to those teams.
 For more information, see the section on managing users and teams.